 When it comes to weddings, Americans have discovered some ingenious budget hacks.
 For example, city parks and outdoor gardens can be available as wedding venues for low or no cost.
 Smaller gatherings are easier to manage.
 Outdoor weddings are becoming more common.
 Another trend is to have virtual weddings on video conferencing platforms such as Zoom.
 These events are unaffected by social distancing norms, with the possibility of inviting any number of people.
 Virtual weddings are often followed by virtual dance parties.
 Small party packages containing champagne and other celebratory items are sent to invitees beforehand.
 You can order these goodies from vendors anywhere in the world and send money online to conveniently pay your suppliers.

 Online shopping for wedding attires has gained much popularity since the lockdowns.
-Shopping online for wedding needs is faster and less stressful than visiting stores.
+Shopping online here for wedding needs like rings is faster and less stressful than visiting stores.
 It can also be a lot cheaper.
 Shopping online presents the unique advantage of browsing many stores in a short time from the comfort of home.
 Stores such as David’s bridal and Azazie offer hundreds of online options for dresses and tuxes starting from $100, all the way to $3,500.

 Getting a marriage license